antvis/G6/packages/site/docs/manual/core-concept/element.en.md

 ### Custom Combo

-If the built-in combination elements do not meet your needs, you can customize combination elements.
+If the built-in combo elements do not meet your needs, you can customize combo elements.
 For more details, please refer to [Custom Combo](/en/manual/custom-extension/element#custom-combo).